jyanga11/TransatlanticSlaveTrade/README.md

 `python app.py`
 <br>

-Then open your browser and visit: http://127.0.0.1:8050/
+Then open your browser and visit: http://127.0.0.1:8080/

-### Data Source
+### Data Source:

-  - The dataset used in this project originates from historical records detailing transatlantic voyages, including:
+The dataset used in this project originates from SlaveVoyages.org and contains records of more than 36,000 voyages that transported enslaved Africans to the Americas between the 16th and 19th centuries.
+The dataset can be found here: https://www.slavevoyages.org/documents/download/tastdb-exp-2020.sav

-    - Ports of embarkation and disembarkation

-    - Number of enslaved individuals transported per voyage

-    - Timeline of transportation activities
+##### Key Features:

+  - Voyage Data: Details about individual slave ship voyages, including departure and arrival locations, number of enslaved people transported, and ship names.

+  - People Data: Information on specific enslaved individuals, including names, ages, and places of origin when available.

+  - Estimates & Statistics: Analysis of the total number of enslaved people transported, mortality rates, and other trade-related statistics.